SlideWire logo SlideWire Docs

 Route::slidewire('/slides/retro', 'engineering/retro/sprint-42');

-These routes resolve to presentation files inside the configured presentation roots.
+These routes resolve to presentation sources inside the configured presentation roots.

 Presentation discovery

-Presentation files are discovered from the directories listed in config/slidewire.php:
+Presentation sources are discovered from the directories listed in config/slidewire.php:

 'presentation_roots' => [